RubenvanHeusden/TPDLTextRedaction/README.md

    To run the demo locally you need Poppler, and then you can run the command below from the `scripts` folder:
    `python run_redaction_detector.py --pdf_path ../examples/Woo-verzoek_Geredigeerd.pdf --output_path demo_output.pdf`
    Which will run the demo on the pdf in the `examples` directory and put an annotated version like the one on the live demo in the root folder of the directory.
+   We have also included an enhancement to the algorithm with the `--exclude_tables` argument, which will use `image2table` to detect tables in pages, and skip these for redaction detection, as these often confuse the algorithm and can cause too much text to be labelled as redacted text.
+This is still disabled by default to be equal to the version in the paper, but can be enabled by passing `--exclude_tables True`.

 ## Directory Structure